CDL-Quantum/Hackathon2021/yiyaniQ/README.md

 ## Project Description
 In this project we select and optimize a portfolio consists of a subset of S&P 500 Index constituents.
-We use Mutual Information QUBO (MIQUBO; https://cloud.dwavesys.com/leap/example-details/222058260) method for stock fundamentals' feature selection.
+We use Mutual Information QUBO ([MIQUBO](https://cloud.dwavesys.com/leap/example-details/222058260) method for stock fundamentals' feature selection.
 We devise a stock scoring method for the selected features to construct the portfolio.
-For portfolio optimization, inspired by https://arxiv.org/abs/2007.00017, we compare the results from D-wave's simulated annealing and Leap Hybrid Solver, for static and dynamic portfolio optimization.
+For portfolio optimization, inspired by this [paper](https://arxiv.org/abs/2007.00017), we compare the results from D-wave's simulated annealing and Leap Hybrid Solver, for static and dynamic portfolio optimization.

 Our contributions include: